truecharts/website/docs/manual/scope.md

 ---
 # Project Scope

-Truecharts a comprehensive project that focuses on providing Helm charts for applications to run on Kubernetes-based platforms.
+Truecharts is a comprehensive project that focuses on providing Helm charts for applications to run on Kubernetes-based platforms.
 This documentation article aims to describe the project's scope, highlighting its key principles and areas of focus.

 ## Overview